cherylmbani/toolkit-documentation/README.md

 ```bash
 flutter doctor
 ```
-- 6.The command checks what tools are installed, missing or OK.
+- The command checks what tools are installed, missing or OK.
 - Key installations:  Flutter SDK, Android Studio, Linus desktop, and web.
 - For a simple flutter app, only Flutter SDK and Web installations are required..